FINISHING AND COATING MAGAZINE:

 LOW |

-Since VCN continuously replenishes cleaner at the surface, lower concentrations of surfactant are required to achieve effective cleaning. |
+Since VCN continuously recharges the surface with a cleaning agent, lower concentrations of surfactant are necessary to attain optimal cleaning efficiency. |

 Effective Rinse Method |